 When her son was born, Masters had a lot of money in the bank, or $23,000 to be exact.
 It was this safety fund, or as they called it “the baby fund,” that helped her finally quit her job and launch her business.

 She was able to use the money to stay home with her some for a few months and then figured out that if she went back to work for just two and a half months, she’d be able to pay off the student loan and still have money left over to pay expenses for a year.

-“I started a website about my money journey and goal to become a millionaire,” she says.
+“I started a website about my money journey and goal to become a millionaire,” she said.
 “But I didn’t like writing, so I decided to start interviewing.”

 The chat with Ramsey inspired her to interview other financial experts.
 A friend suggested that since her site was called Eventual Millionaire, she could start interviewing millionaires.
-That effort bred a booming business complete with a podcast, book, and coaching clients.
+That effort bred a booming business complete with a podcast, book and coaching clients.
 And it was thanks to that savings fund.

-Getting out of debt can seem overwhelming, especially if you also want to quit your job or pursue something new.
+Instead, you might take some steps that many millionaires used to get to where they are today.
+Yes, getting out of debt can seem overwhelming, especially if you also want to quit your job or pursue something new.
 But following these few steps can simplify the process.

-“Accountability is huge,” she says.
+“Accountability is huge,” she said.
 “My husband and I were accountability buddies and would support each other when it would get tough.
 We also told people about our debt plan, which helped keep us on track.”

 Not only should you follow specific measures to cut costs and make more money, but also ensure you have a system in place that keeps you on track to meet your debt payoff goal.
 That combination can help you live the life of your dreams.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!